 2Clinic of Neurology, İstanbul Mehmet Akif Ersoy Thoracic and Cardiovascular Surgery Training and Research Hospital, University of Health Sciences, İstanbul, Turkey

 3Department of Cardiology, Hitit University Faculty of Medicine, Çorum, Turkey

 4Clinic of Radiology, Mehmet Akif Ersoy Thoracic and Cardiovascular Surgery Training and Research Hospital, İstanbul, Turkey

 Keywords: Stroke; magnetic resonance imaging; carotid artery; stent endovascular

-Objectives: Cerebral embolism after carotid artery stenting (CAS) remains a matter of concern in frailty patients.
-Prognostic nutrition index (PNI), which provides an objective assessment of nutritional status, is a useful prognostic indicator in cardiovascular diseases.
+Introduction: Cerebral embolism after carotid artery stenting (CAS) remains a matter of concern in frailty patients.
+The prognostic nutrition index (PNI), which provides an objective assessment of nutritional status, is a useful prognostic indicator in cardiovascular diseases.
 We aim to determine the value of pre-procedural PNI in predicting cerebral embolism including stroke, transient ischemic attack (TIA), and silent new ischemic cerebral lesions (SNICLs).

 Conclusion: The current data suggest that PNI is an independent prognostic factor for cerebral embolic complications after CAS procedures.